zachvalenta/nginx-wsgi/README.md

 * __what__: setup servers (Nginx, Gunicorn) 🦄 on macOS 🍎 for Python 🐍
 * __why__: most guides show setup on a Linux server (which makes sense) but macoS is useful for learning and for local dev

+📝 I've also posted this on [Stack Overflow](https://stackoverflow.com/a/54298517) (in very condensed form!)

 # WHAT WE'LL DO

 ```language